marb61a/marb61a.github.io/about.md

 Hi my name is Martin, I live in Dublin, Ireland and this is my website coutesy of GitHub pages.
 I will be putting up some tutorials, links etc covering a wide variety of tech related subjects.
-I am interested in a wide variety of technology related subjects such as
+I am interested in a wide variety of technology related subjects mainly within
-..Web & Mobile Development
+  - Web & Mobile Development
-..Security
-..Machine Learning
-..Artificial Intelligence
+  - Security

-Aside from technology I can usually be found annoying somebody about various sports and music
+Aside from technology I can usually be found annoying somebody about various sports particularly football and music of various types.

 **EXPERIENCE**
 I have a variety of work experience both within IT and in different sectors